NISOx-BDI/nisox.org/README.md

 The requirements for building the site are:

+* Python 2.7: many of the following modules were built on python 2.7 and thus no guarentee is made that the website can run on later python versions.
 * [Jekyll][]: run `gem install jekyll`
 * [Pybtex][]: run `pip install pybtex`
 * [bibble][]: included as a submodule.
 Because git is cruel, you need to use